Do I really need a lawyer?

 You should always seek medical treatment if you believe you were injured.
 Untreated injuries may become more problematic in the future.
 Depending on the type of injuries, and because of the adrenaline and excitement immediately following an accident, you may not feel any pain or discomfort until a couple days later.
 If you do feel pain, it is important to receive evaluation and, if warranted, treatment as soon as possible.

 What if I can’t afford to see a doctor?

-Your health is more important than worrying about how to pay for the treatment.
-Many medical providers also provide their services on a “lien” basis.
-This means that the doctor won’t expect you to immediately pay for the treatment.
-Instead, the doctor understands that you and your attorney are pursuing a claim, and the doctor will wait until a settlement or judgment to get paid.
-If the doctor recommends additional treatment or examination (such as an x-ray), he or she will be able to refer you to other medical providers who also work on a “lien” basis.
+Many private medical providers provide their services on a “lien” basis.
+This means that the provider won’t expect you to immediately pay for the treatment.
+Instead, the provider understands that you and your attorney are pursuing a claim, and the provider will wait until a settlement or judgment to get paid.
+If the provider recommends additional treatment or examination (such as an x-ray), he or she will be able to refer you to other medical providers who also work on a “lien” basis.

 Can you refer me to a doctor?

 Absolutely.
 We will try to refer you to one close to your home or work.
 But it is always your responsibility to exercise due diligence in seeking out any treatment or provider.